m-ch-016/PRISM-hackathon/docs/scoring.md

 Calculated according to the mean average of the [Sharpe](https://en.wikipedia.org/wiki/Sharpe_ratio) and the [Sortino](https://www.investopedia.com/terms/s/sortinoratio.asp) ratios.

+## Drawdown Resilience

+We define maximum drawdown (MDD) as the greatest peak-to-trough percentage decline in cumulative portfolio value over the evaluation window.
+The drawdown score is:

+$$
+	ext{DrawdownScore} = 1 - |\text{MDD}|
+$$

+Thus:
+- No drawdown (MDD = 0%) gives a score of 1.0.
+- A 30% max drawdown (MDD = -0.30) gives a score of 0.70.
+- A 100% drawdown bottoms at 0.0.

+If insufficient data points (<2) a neutral score of 0.5 is used.
+This score is scaled by an adjustable constant (e.g. `DRAWDOWN_SCALE`) in `main.py`.

+Rationale: Incorporating drawdown discourages brittle, high-volatility strategies that briefly spike returns but expose large downside risk.

 ## Safety Limits

 Two optional configuration values can be set at the top of `prism-evaluation/main.py` to constrain scoring: